-Jon Snow & Sansa Will Fight In ‘Game Of Thrones’ Season 7, Kit Harrington Promises
+Jon Snow Promises A Stark Power Struggle With Sansa In 'Game Of Thrones' Season 7

 Last year's major Game of Thrones Episode 9 set piece, the Battle of the Bastards, was one for the Westerosi history books.
 It had everything, from an underdog side trying to win their home back to an evil villain to a stunning twist when Sansa Stark rode in at the 11th hour with Littlefinger and the Vale cavalry, just in time to save their side.